Density of group languages in shift spaces: Ergodicity for primitive substitutions

 Observe that, for every $g\in G$, the infinite word $z = \Psi(g,y)$ is a uniformly recurrent fixed point of $\bar\sigma$, since

-Let $B$ be the subset of letters in $G\times A$ appearing in $z$; it follows that $\bar\sigma$ restricts to a substitution on $B$.
+Let $B$ be the subset of letters in $G\times A$ appearing in $z$; it follows that $\bar\sigma$ restricts to a substitution over $B$.
 Moreover, $z$ belongs to a minimal subset of $(G\times A)^\Z$, hence it must be uniformly recurrent.
 Since $\bar\sigma$ is a growing substitution fixing a uniformly recurrent word, it must be primitive and have for shift space the closed orbit of $z$, which is $\Psi(Y)$.
-In particular $\Psi(Y)$ is uniquely ergodic by Michel's theorem, and so is~$Y$. \end{proof}
+In particular, $\Psi(Y)$ is uniquely ergodic by Michel's theorem, and so is~$Y$. \end{proof}

-Observe that \cref{eg:unimodular} fails both the invertibility property \eqref{eq:invertibility} \emph{and} the property of \cref{c:mod1}.
-At this time we do not know whether or not the product measure is ergodic on the minimal closed invariant subsets of the skew product.
-In contrast, here is an example which satisfies both \eqref{p:invertible-ergodic} and \cref{c:mod1}.
+Observe that Example~\ref{eg:unimodular} fails both the invertibility property \eqref{eq:invertibility} \emph{and} the property of Corollary~\ref{c:mod1}.
+At this time we do not know whether the product measure is ergodic on the minimal closed invariant subsets of the skew product.
+In contrast, here is an example which satisfies both \eqref{p:invertible-ergodic} and Corollary~\ref{c:mod1}.

 \begin{example} Consider the following substitution and morphism onto $\Z/2\Z$ defined on the alphabet $A = \{a,b,c,d\}$: